Long Island Construction Company Pleads Guilty to Worker Safety Violation Causing Death of an Employee

-John Mills and Terrance Allen, both of Malone, N.Y., pleaded guilty yesterday in federal court in Albany, N.Y., to conspiracy to violate the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and substantive CERCLA counts in relation to the illegal removal, handling, and disposal of asbestos from properties owned and operated by John Mills, announced Robert G. Dreher, Acting Assistant Attorney General for the Environment and Natural Resources Division of the Department of Justice.
+John Mills and Terrance Allen, both of Malone, New York, pleaded guilty yesterday in federal court in Albany, New York, to conspiracy to violate the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and substantive CERCLA counts in relation to the illegal removal, handling, and disposal of asbestos from properties owned and operated by John Mills, announced Robert G. Dreher, Acting Assistant Attorney General for the Environment and Natural Resources Division of the Department of Justice.

 Mills and Allen were charged in an 11-count indictment alleging a conspiracy to impede the functions of the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Labor, Occupational Safety and Health Administration, and to violate the Clean Air Act and CERCLA, along with substantive violations of the Clean Air Act and CERCLA.
 The indictment further charged Mills and Allen with making false statements to law enforcement officers and Mills with retaliating against a witness.
 CERCLA requires that owners and operators of regulated facilities notify the National Response Center immediately after becoming aware of the release of more than one pound of asbestos into the environment.